Network Security Open source Practice Exam Questions

 Why is Network Security Open source certification important?

-- Enhances job prospects in cybersecurity-focused roles.
+- Enhances your job prospects in cybersecurity roles.

-- Builds credibility in deploying transparent and flexible security practices.
+- Builds your credibility in security roles.

 Who should take the Network Security Open source Exam?